top of page

 the Brittany and the Miniature Poodle.
 Here is a breakdown:

-The "F" in F1, F2, etc. stands for "Filial" which means son/daughter/offspring -- this term refers to all hybrid dogs (like the Labradoodle, Goldendoodle, Brittanydoodle, Cockapoo, Cavapoo, etc, etc.) And the numbers are according to the generation.
+The "F" in F1, F2, etc. stands for "Filial" which means son/daughter/offspring -- this term refers to all hybrid dogs (like the Labradoodle, Goldendoodle, Brittanypoo, Cockapoo, Cavapoo, etc, etc.) And the numbers are according to the generation.

 F1 = 1st generation.
 (50% Brittany -- 50% Poodle) This is a Brittany crossed with a Poodle.

 F2B = 2nd generation backcross.
-(37.5% Brittany -- 62.5% Poodle) This is an F1 or F2 Brittanydoodle crossed back (referring to the "B") to an F1B Brittanydoodle.
+(37.5% Brittany -- 62.5% Poodle) This is an F1 or F2 Brittanypoo crossed back (referring to the "B") to an F1B Brittanypoo.

 The different types go on and on all the way up to F10's which by the time you breed 9 generations of any hybrid, it becomes an actual breed and not just a cross between two dogs.
-However, most Brittanydoodles (and any other type of Doodle) are simply referred to as "Multigen" after the 3rd generation.
+However, most Brittanypoos (and any other type of Doodle) are simply referred to as "Multigen" after the 3rd generation.

 Height & Weight Variations

-Height and Weight for the Brittanydoodle
+Height and Weight for the Brittanypoo

 Brittany